st4rdog/st4rdog.github.io/_references/programming/property.md

 isPublic     : true
 showComments : true
 ---
-<a href="https://msdn.microsoft.com/en-us/library/x9fsa0sw.aspx" class="external">**Properties**</a> are used to change a variable without accessing it directly.
-They also allow you to execute code before or after a variable is changed
+<a href="https://msdn.microsoft.com/en-us/library/x9fsa0sw.aspx" class="external">**Properties**</a> are used to read or modify (get/set) a variable without accessing it directly.
+They also allow you to execute code before or after a variable is read/modified.

-Think of it as a gateway that you must go through to access a variable.
+Think of it as a gateway that you must go through before you get to access the raw member variable.

 * TOC
 {:toc}